Khwesten/partners.api.ze/README.md

 ## How to scale?

+Make `search` paginated to avoid retrieve a lot of results on same request

 Before try changes the database to a better spatial database, we need try some approaches to improve, if we have big polygons we can try:
   - Simplification our polygons (*to reduce points/sides therefore reducind slow queries*)
   - Segmentation our polygons(*breaking large polygons we can reduce slow queries*)